altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *Rossin sat down next to her.*
 *She turned to him.*
 "M::What took you so long?"
-"R::I enjoy my beauty sleep"
+'R::I enjoy my beauty sleep'
 *He yawned and looked around.*
-"R::I don't exactly have a choice in that...
+'R::I have no choice in that...
-How long?"
+How long?'
 "M::About an hour.
 He's still a no show..."
-*Rossin nodded,*
+*Rossin nodded*
-"R::That's to be expected - he's probably eating now...
+'R::That is to be expected - he is probably eating now...
-Which by the way: why aren't you doing?"
+Which by the way: you should be doing as well.'
 "M::I had a snack"
-"R::A snack?"
+'R::A snack?'
 "M::A little power bar - dense calories"
 ~Rossin scoffed,~
-"R::One 'little' power bar...
+'R::One little power bar...
 You need more...
-Much more,"
+Much more'
-*He sat up.*
+*He sat up*
-"R::Come on, We're getting you more food."
+'R::Come on, We are getting you more food.'
 *She got up and matched his pace.*
-"R::So...
+'R::So...
-Another dream?"
+Another dream?'
 *Martha nodded.*
 "M::I remember more of it now.
 I think they, I don't know, pulled me out of mine and into theirs.
 Captain Alacira was her name"
 *Rossin hesitated every so slightly in his step*
 ~He regained his composure a moment later~
-"R::Ah...
+'R::Ah...
 Her.
-I - my author hasn't heard from the likes of her since, well...
+I - my author has not heard from the likes of her since, well...
 Before you were born.
-About 40 years now"
+About 40 years now'
 "M::Wait...
 You know her?"
-"R::My author did...
+'R::My author did...
 Long ago...
 She was a console member...
-Still is, technically, since she's alive...
+Still is, technically, since she is alive...
-What has she been doing?"
+What has she been doing?'
-~He mused to himself.~
+~He mused to himself~
-*He looked back to her,*
+*He looked back to her*
-"R::What exactly was she doing?"
+'R::What exactly was she doing?'
 "M::Well..."
 ~Martha started, gathering her thoughts.~
 "M::She was sending me places...